 \section{Introduction}

-The ensemble Kalman methodology is an innovative and flexible set of tools which can be used for both state estimation in dynamical systems and parameter estimation for generic inverse problems.
+The ensemble Kalman methodology comprises an innovative and flexible set of tools which can be used for both state estimation in dynamical systems and parameter estimation for generic inverse problems.
 It has primarily been developed by practitioners in the geophysical sciences, with notable impact on the fields of oceanography, oil reservoir simulation and weather forecasting.
-Despite its wide adoption in the geosciences, the methodology is hard to analyze and firm theoretical foundations are only now starting to emerge.
-The purpose of this article is twofold: a) to describe a mathematical framework for the analysis of ensemble Kalman methods, describing what is known and highlighting the many open mathematical challenges in the field; b) to provide a literature survey which bridges the domain-specific development of the methodology with emerging mathematical analyses.
+Despite its widespread adoption in the geosciences over several decades, firm theoretical foundations are only recently starting to emerge; the methodology is hard to analyze.
+The purpose of this article is twofold: a) to introduce a mathematical framework for the analysis of ensemble Kalman methods, describing what is known and highlighting the many open mathematical challenges in the field; b) to provide a literature survey which bridges the domain-specific development of the methodology with emerging mathematical analyses.
 In so doing we will also highlight the flexibility of the methodology for use in widespread applications, beyond its historical development in the geosciences.

 The material is organized around the two separate themes of state estimation and inverse problems; within each, both discrete time and continuous time approaches are explained.
-The novel perspective which underlies all of this material is the derivation of ensemble Kalman methods as particle approximations of carefully designed mean-field models.
-The relationship of these mean-field models to exact transport models, for Gaussian problems, serves to motivate their form.
+The novel perspective which underlies all of this material is the derivation of ensemble Kalman methods as particle approximations of carefully designed mean field models.
+The relationship of these mean field models to exact transport models, for Gaussian problems, serves to motivate their form.

 In Subsection \ref{ssec:HC} we overview the history of ensemble Kalman methods.
 Subsection \ref{ssec:O} describes the organization of the paper.
-In Subsection \ref{ssec:pc} we make brief remarks about the pseudo-code that we make available as a supplementary resource for this paper.
-The introduction concludes, in Subsection \ref{ssec:N}, with a summary of the notation that we adopt throughout the paper.
+In Subsection \ref{ssec:pc} we make brief remarks about the pseudo-code that we make available as a supplementary resource for the paper. \ The introduction concludes, in Subsection \ref{ssec:N}, with a summary of the notation that we adopt throughout.